 Sound Circle’s Foundation Studies in Arts and Anthroposophy is a creative gateway into the work of Rudolf Steiner (1861-1925) and the profound world-view of Anthroposophy.
 This program of discovery, self-transformation, personal growth and practical activity leads toward professions that renew culture and heal the earth.
-Foundation Studies is the prerequisite for the Waldorf Teacher Training Program.
+Foundation Studies provides an opportunity to study and strive for personal renewal and self-transformation.
+Deepen your perception and self-knowledge through artistic practice and skill development.
+You can take Foundation Studies as a stand-alone experience to strengthen and nourish your soul.
+It also fulfills all pre-requisites for entering the Waldorf Teacher Training Program at Sound Circle Center.

 Through artistic activity, study, group work, movement, seminars, and more, Foundation Studies offers an opportunity to explore Anthroposophy - the wisdom of being human - through our thinking, feeling, and practical activity.

 We study the basic books of Rudolf Steiner through deep questioning in seminars, conversation, the arts, biographical study, journaling, and more.

 We develop our individual artistic capacities through painting, drawing, clay modeling, singing, speech, eurythmy, Spatial Dynamics, writing, and more.

 We gain experience of life in a Waldorf school, and explore other initiatives in the cultural realm that spring from the work of Rudolf Steiner.

 Foundation Studies offers a time for each individual to explore his or her own creative capacities, to study the inner laws of nature, to deepen an understanding of the evolution of human consciousness, in the context of a striving, healthy community.